 Your oral hygiene is important, but even with great brushing and proper mouth care you just can’t prepare for everything.
 Things happen, accidents and other injuries that can cause your teeth to loosen, bleed, or even fall out of your mouth.

-If you have any questions for our dental team or want to ask if you should come in for an emergency treatment, contact our office today!
+If you have any treatment questions for our dental team or want to ask if you should come in for emergency care, contact our office today!
+We are happy to help you find the solutions you need for your oral care.

 Together, along with the other great members of our Pennsylvania team, we here at Fairchance Dental Arts are prepared to perform whatever emergency dental work you need to restore your smile.